queengooborg/invalid-issue-closer/README.md

 The `with` settings are:

 - `repo-token` (**required**): The `GITHUB_TOKEN` secret.
-- `labels` (optional): A comma-separated list of labels to apply to issues closed by this action.
+- `labels` (optional): A comma-separated list of labels to apply to issues closed by this action
-- `comment` (optional): A message to post when closing the issue.
+- `comment` (optional): A message to post when closing the issue
+- `normalize-newlines` (optional): boolean, whether to normalize CRLF to LF in issue and condition text
-- `title-contains` (optional): Text that, if matched, closes the issue.
+- `title-contains` (optional): Text that, if matched, closes the issue
-- `body-contains` (optional): Text that, if matched, closes the issue.
+- `body-contains` (optional): Text that, if matched, closes the issue

 **Note**: If both `title-contains` and `body-contains` are set, then both conditions must be satisifed to close the issue.